tardate/LittleArduinoProjects/8051/AT89C2051/BreadboardAdapter/README.md

 AT89C2051, 8051/MCS-51 compatible chip.
 To run, it requires:

-* an external oscillator - I'm using 16 MHz with loading capacitors
+* an external oscillator
+    * I'm using 16 MHz with loading capacitors
+    * other crystal options:
+        * 24Mhz for performance
+        * 12MHz for time accuracy
+        * 11.0592Mhz for UART accuracy
+        * 1Mhz for power saving/performance balance
 * the RST pin to be pulled low with an RC circuit.
 The AT89C2051 data sheet actually specifies a RST pull-down of 50kΩ-300kΩ, but it seems important to also couple to VCC with a capacitor of 2.2µF or more.

 Rather than need all this external support circuitry to be setup on a breadboard when prototyping, I decided to load it all on a